+Course Description

+- Unit-I

-Imtiaz Dharkar- Prayer, Purdah-1
+Imtiaz Dharkar : Prayer, Purdah-1

-Katherine Mansfield: The Man with the Wooden Leg
+Katherine Mansfield : The Man with the Wooden Leg

-Genny Lin: Wonder Woman Adrienne Rich: Living in Sin
+Genny Lin : Wonder Woman

+Adrienne Rich : Living in Sin

+Unit II

+Ismat Chugtai : The Quilt

+· ~ . ~ ·

-Ismat Chugtai: The Quilt Indira Goswami: The Sin
+Indira Goswami : The Sin

-Laxminarayan Tripathi: Me Hijra, Me Luxmi

-A.Revati: The Truth about Me
+Laxminarayan Tripathi : Me Hijra, Me Luxmi A.Revati : The Truth about Me differ from candidate to candidate and will be decided by the teacher concerned in consultation with the student in the classroom.
+The format shall be provided by the Department).

-Manjula Padmanabhan-Lights Out Mahesh Dattani-Dance like a Man
+Manjula Padmanabhan : Lights Out Mahesh Dattani : Dance like a Man